preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/search/promoted-search-results/index.rst

 Based on search feedback, an administrator can create promoted search results in Omnia Admin.

-Whenever a user search on any of the keywords of a Promoted Search Result,it will be available here:
+Whenever a user search on any of the keywords of a Promoted Search Result, it will be available here:

 .. image:: promoted-search-results-place.png